adjoeio/adjoe-cordova-sdk/README.md

+This project is the property of adjoe GmbH and is published for the sole use of entities with which adjoe has a contractual agreement.
+The unauthorized redistribution of any or all parts of this project is strictly prohibited.

 # Add Cordova SDK to your app.

 To integrate the adjoe Cordova SDK into your Cordova project, follow these steps: